Back to blog

 Honest answer: Moonlight + Sunshine for a free setup, or Parsec for ease of use.
 Both prioritize the right things — low latency, hardware acceleration, quality streaming.

 The remote desktop category has been stagnant for years.
 Most apps were designed in the TeamViewer era for IT support, not for developers and creators who need their remote machine to feel local.
-That's the gap we're trying to fill with Remio.
+That is the gap we are trying to fill with Remio.

-But we're new.
-We don't have file transfer yet.
-We don't support Windows hosting yet.
+But we are new.
+We do not have file transfer yet.
+We do not support Windows hosting yet.
 If you need those things today, the options above will serve you well.

 Whatever you choose, optimize for latency and security.
 Those are the two things that matter most and the two things marketing pages are most likely to exaggerate.
 Test with your actual network conditions, not the demo video on the website.